andersbjergfelt/UFOGroupC1Blog/Blog-Entry.md

 Choosing a NoSQL database does not mean that your website is invulnerable to injections.
 This blog entry briefly discuss and shows how a NoSQL database can be vulnerable to NoSQL injections and how to prevent them.
 We will focus on MongoDB as [its the most popular NoSQL database at the moment](https://db-engines.com/en/ranking).
 Concepts described in this blog entry applies to other NoSQL databases too.

+## Emils part (NoSQL injection attacks potential impacts are greater than traditional SQL injection) - ved ikke hvor den skal være? :)

+NoSQL databases provide looser restrictions than traditional SQL databases.
+This is one of the reason why NoSQL databases often offer performance and scaling benefits.
+But, looser restrictions and less database consistensy will make your database more vulnerable if the wrong people get access to your database.
+Attacks like database injections are still - to this day - a very real and serious problem even for NoSQL databases.

+NoSQL database calls are typically written in the same language as the surrounding sytem using a vareity of different APIs.
+Each API offers different features and restrictions.
+Todat there are more than 200 NoSQL databases (http://nosql-database.org/) to choose from also providing APIs for many different languages.
+Because there is no common language between them (like SQL) it is increasingly more difficult to test for injections.
+You would have to familiarize yourself with the syntax, data model, and underlaying programming language in order to make good tests.

 ## Injections in general

 Most of us are befriended with SQL injections.
 It is a well-known attack and happens when an attacker injects code into the query that would be executed by the database.